Operating Room Nurse

 - Advocates on behalf of the patient

-Documents preoperative and intraoperative care to be delivered in accordance with surgeon, hospital, and regulatory agencies
+Documents preoperative and intraoperative care to be delivered in accordance with the surgeon, hospital, and regulatory agencies

 - Evaluates, remediates and documents the surgical environment for aseptic merit

 - Provides patient care with an understanding of age, culture-specific needs